 The Church of St Michael the Archangel

 The Parish is served by the Catholic Church of St Michael located on Church Street, it was built in 1834 and extensively repaired and refurbished in 1926.
 The current co-parish priests are Fr.
 Tony Casey and Fr.
 Pat Larkin.
 Fr.
 Peter O’Loughlin the former parish priest is enjoying semi-retirement as assistant parish priest, he still says the majority of Masses in St Michael’s.

-Public celebration of Mass at St Michael’s has recommenced subject to the rules published on the parish newsletter page and delivered to each household in the parish,
+Public celebration of Mass at St Michael’s has recommenced.
+Times are in the parish newsletter

 The parish is part of the Diocese of Killaloe and follows the diocesan safeguarding guidelines.
 A PDF copy of the 2018 statement on safeguarding can be downloaded here: